 - Mr. Eero Heliövaara, b.
 1956, M. Sc.
 (Econ.), M. Sc.
 (Eng.), Director General in the Ownership Steering in the Prime Minister's Office (Chairman); - Mr. Robin Backman, b.
 1971, M. Sc.
 (Econ.), Portfolio Manager in Keva; - Mr. Per Wennberg, b.
 1969, B. Sc.
-(Hon.) in Business Management, Skagen's Managing Director in Sweden; - Mr. Klaus Heinemann, see details on page 5.
+(Hon.) in Business Management, Skagen's Managing Director in Sweden; - Mr. Klaus Heinemann, see details on page 112.

 The Nomination Board convened three times and all members were present in the meetings.
-On 31 January 2014, the Shareholders' Nomination Board submitted to the Board its proposal for the AGM held on 27 March 2014.
+On 31 January, 2014, the Shareholders' Nomination Board submitted to the Board its proposal for the AGM held on 27 March 2014.

 The Nomination Board established in 2014 consisted of the representatives of three largest shareholders as at the first working day September 2014 i.e. the State of Finland, Keva and Skagen Global Verdipapirfond, and of the Chairman of the Board.
 Skagen funds sold their shares in Finnair Plc in November 2014 and consequently their representative in the Shareholders' Nomination Board resigned.
 The right to nominate a member to the Nomination Board was thus transferred to the fourth largest shareholder of Finnair Plc as at the first working day September, Ilmarinen.
-The composition of the 2014 Nomination Board is the following:
+The composition of the 2014 Nomination Board was the following:

-- Mr. Eero Heliövaara, see above, (Chairman); - Mr. Robin Backman, see above; - Mr. Per Wennberg, see above; (until Dec 2014) - Mr. Harri Sailas, b.
+- Mr. Eero Heliövaara, see above, (Chairman); - Mr. Robin Backman, see above; - Mr. Per Wennberg, see above; (until 15 Dec 2014) - Mr. Harri Sailas, b.
 1951, M. Sc.
 (Econ.)
-President and CEO of Ilmarinen Mutual Pension Insurance Company (from 15 Dec 2014 onward) - Mr. Klaus Heinemann, see details on page 5.
+President and CEO of Ilmarinen Mutual Pension Insurance Company (from 15 Dec 2014 until 30 April 2015) - Mr. Klaus Heinemann, see details on page 112.

 The Nomination Board convened two times and all members were present in the meetings.
-On 29 January 2015, the Shareholders' Nomination Board submitted to the Board its proposal for the AGM to be held on 25 March 2015.
-The Nomination Board's proposals are available on Finnair's website.
+On 29 January, 2015, the Shareholders' Nomination Board submitted to the Board its proposal for the AGM to be held on 25 March 2015.

+2015 Nomination Board